fieldtrip/website/example/bids_eeg.md

 We will describe two alternative approaches: in the first one the files are kept in their original file format, in the second one the files are explicitly converted to the recommended format for BIDS.

 After each of the automated steps the results should be checked.
-For that I have been using the command line applications like "find DIR -name PATTERN | wc -l" to count the number of files, but also a graphical databrowser to check the directory structure and a text editor to check the content of the JSON and TSV sidecar files.
+For that I have been using the command line applications like `find DIR -name PATTERN \| wc -l` to count the number of files, but also a graphical databrowser to check the directory structure and a text editor to check the content of the JSON and TSV sidecar files.

 It is important that you use appropriate tools.
 Command line utilities are very handy, but also a good graphical (code) editor that allows you to navigate through the full directory structure and check the file content.
 I have been using the Atom editor with the network directory mounted on my desktop computer.
 There are good [alternatives](https://alternativeto.net/software/atom/).